diego-benito-j/new_repo/README.md

-[^1]: If you use an import statement within the main section of your program, it will be available for the entire program, but you can technically import within functions so that there is a local scope to the imported functions.
-In other words, writing `import sys` at the top of your python program means all FINISH/SHORTEN
+[^1]: If you use an import statement within the main section of your program, it will be available for the entire program like when you write `import os` at the beginning of the file.
+You can technically import within functions, so that there is a local scope to the imported functions.
-[^2]: The basic import statement (no "from" clause) is executed in two
-    steps:

-    1. find a module, loading and initializing it if necessary

-    2. define a name or names in the local namespace for the scope where the "import" statement occurs.

-[^3]: Have you wondered why we include `if __name__ == '__main__':` within our code?
+[^lib]: Note that ANY PYTHON FILE can be imported, so you can import whatever file you want!
+On a similar note, have you wondered why we include `if __name__ == '__main__':` within our code?
 At a practical level, it has to do with how python imports modules - essentially, we want to differentiate from situations where we execute a file versus when we import the file and initialize it.
-Please watch 'https://youtu.be/sugvnHA7ElY' if you're interested!
+Please watch the 4 minute video 'https://youtu.be/sugvnHA7ElY' if you're interested!

+[^file_py]: These files are stored at /usr/lib/python* if you want to have a look!
+(I've included the asterisk since you may have differnt versions of python)

+[^header_files]:

+[^scope]: "Function-definition scope.
+Scope is the location in a program where a name is visible and accessible" - Weber State University, Computer Science 1410 6.2.2 Functions and Variable Scope